-Downie Draw Ranch in Terrell County is a great hunting ranch with long draws and beautiful bluffs.
+Located in Terrell County - Downie Draw Ranch is 7,916± acres with exceptional draws and beautiful bluffs.

 Downie Draw Ranch features long draws and beautiful bluffs.
 The extensive landscape of rolling hills, valleys, and canyons create long-range views.
 The ranch has nice rich soil and a hunter's cabin that overlooks beautiful hills.
 Hunting is good with abundant game including whitetail, elk, dove, and other native species.
 Multiple feeders and troughs have been placed throughout the ranch for game access.

-Downie Draw Ranch is a 7,916 +/- acre hunting ranch with long draws and beautiful bluffs.
-The extensive landscape of rolling hills, valleys and long canyons create views that go on for miles.
-The most fertile ground lies in the deep valleys that funnel into Downie Draw where rich soil has been deposited during hard rains.
-Soils in this area are generally dark, clay loams that support scrub, cacti, brush, oaks, junipers, native grasses and mesquites.
-The diversity of plant life continues with hackberry, kidney wood, walnuts, catclaw, persimmon, black brush, quayacan, lechunguilla and algerita.
+Downie Draw Ranch is a 7,916± acre hunting ranch with long draws and beautiful bluffs.
+The extensive landscape of rolling hills, valleys, and long canyons display views that go on for miles.
+The most fertile ground lies in the deep valleys that funnel into Downie Draw, where rich soil has been deposited during hard rains.
+Soils in this area are generally dark, clay loams that support scrub, cacti, brush, oaks, junipers, native grasses, and mesquites.
+The diversity of plant life continues with hackberry, kidney wood, walnuts, catclaw, persimmon, black brush, quayacan, lechunguilla, and algerita.
 Many of these plants offer a high content of protein that contribute to healthy wildlife.
-Elevation ranges from 2,400 +/- asl to 2,650 +/- asl with remarkable views across the ranch.
-A 400 +/- sf metal hunter’s cabin rests atop a hill at 2,628 +/- asl.
+Elevation ranges from 2,400± asl to 2,650± asl, with remarkable views across the ranch.
+A hunter’s cabin rests atop a hill at 2,628± asl.
 The cabin overlooks beautiful hills to the south.
 The area around the hunter’s cabin is relatively flat, providing additional building sites close by.
-Electricity and water are located on the ranch.

-Abundant free-roaming game includes whitetail deer, mule deer, and elk with sightings of javelina, quail, and dove.
+Abundant free-roaming game includes whitetail, mule deer, and elk with sightings of javelina, quail, and dove.

-The ranch is well watered with two wells, one electric and one solar, providing water to the hunter’s cabin and 12 water troughs.
+The ranch has two water wells: one electric and one solar, that provide to the hunter’s cabin and 12 water troughs.
 There are a few old stock tanks that could be improved to hold water.